zms-publishing/ZMS/docs/llm_configuration.md

 8. **Match embedding models** - always use the same `llm.embedding.model` for ingestion and retrieval
 9. **Tune score threshold** - adjust `llm.rag.score_threshold` based on your data quality
 10. **Enable OpenAI storage** (`llm.store = True`) only if you want to contribute to model training
+11. **Re-index after content changes** - ask the agent to `index_qdrant` whenever significant content has been published so the RAG answers stay current
+12. **Index per language** - on multi-language sites, use the `lang` parameter to index languages separately if you want language-scoped Qdrant collections

 ## Security Considerations